tom-englert/JetBrainsAnnotations.Fody/README.md

 To provide the annotations to 3rd parties you must define [`JETBRAINS_ANNOTATIONS`](https://www.jetbrains.com/help/resharper/Code_Analysis__Annotations_in_Source_Code.html) to include the attributes in your assembly.
 However now you have a reference and would need to ship the JetBrainsAnnotations.dll with your product.

-This Fody plugin converts all attributes to an external annotations XML file on the fly, so you can ship just the text file with your assembly and don't need to reference JetBrainsAnnotations.
+This Fody plugin adds the define [`JETBRAINS_ANNOTATIONS`](https://www.jetbrains.com/help/resharper/Code_Analysis__Annotations_in_Source_Code.html) to your existing defines, then converts all attributes to an external annotations XML file on the fly, and then removes the reference to
+`JetBrains.Annotations` again so you can ship just the text file with your assembly and don't need to reference JetBrainsAnnotations.

 For more information